Hakimbek/my-design-pattern-notes/README.md

 By using the design patterns you can make your code more flexible, reusable and maintainable.
 It is the most important part because java internally follows design patterns.

-To become a professional software developer, you must know at least some popular solutions (i.e. design patterns) to the coding problems.

-# Categorization of design patterns:
+## Categorization of design patterns:
 Basically, design patterns are categorized into two parts:

 - Core Java (or JSE) Design Patterns.